RenanCarlosPereira/Renan.GlassLewis/README.md

 ## swagger Authentication
-To authenticate with swagger you must go to path URL
+To authenticate with swagger you call a **Post** method to fallowing URL

 > /api/Token/login